 MOD USA/9A2/10

-33 4.2 Membersshall ensure that administrations* cooperate within the framework of these Regulations to provide by mutual agreement, a wide range of international telecommunication services which should conform, to the greatest extent practicable, to the relevant CCITT Recommendations.
+33 4.2 Member States shall encourage administrations/ROAs to cooperate within the framework of these Regulations to provide a wide range of international telecommunication services which should conform, to the greatest extent practicable, to the relevant ITU-T Recommendations.

 Reasons: Editorial update to align with CS/CV.